Chevrolet Corvair: 1964

 Significant engineering changes were introduced for 1964, while the model lineup and styling remained relatively unchanged.
 The engine displacement was increased from 145 to 164 cuin by an increase in stroke.
 The base engine power increased from 80 to 95 hp, and the high-performance engine increased from 102 to 110 hp.
 The Spyder engine rating remained at 150 hp despite the displacement increase of the engine.
 In 1964, an improvement in the car's swing axle rear suspension occurred with the addition of a transverse leaf spring along with softer rear coil springs designed to diminish rear roll stiffness and foster more neutral handling.
 Spring rates could now be softer at both ends of the car compared to previous models.
 The heavy-duty suspension was no longer optional, although all models now had a front anti-roll bar as standard.
 Brakes were improved with finned rear drums.
 The remaining pickup, the Rampside, was discontinued at the end of the model year.

 Despite a vastly improved 1964 model, Corvair sales declined by close to 73,000 units that year.
-This was attributed to a number of factors, including the basic styling being 5 years old, the lack of a pillarless hardtop (which virtually all competing compact models had), the lack of a V8 engine, and the introduction of the Ford Mustang on 17 April, which broke all records for sales of a new car (and cut into Corvair sales).
+This was attributed to the basic styling being 5 years old, the lack of a pillarless hardtop (which virtually all competing compact models had), the lack of a V8 engine, and the introduction of the Ford Mustang on 17 April, which broke all records for sales of a new car (and cut into Corvair sales).